 Mr. Chiu has been recognized with numerous awards, most recently being appointed as Member of the Order of Canada, a Canadian national order within Canada's honours system, and one of our country's highest civilian honours.
 Wayne has been awarded the Queen Elizabeth II Diamond Jubilee Medal and graced with the Alberta Centennial Award.
 Other awards of note are the Ernst & Young Entrepreneur of Year Award, the CASE Community College Benefactor Award, the Immigrant of Distinction Award, the Generosity of Spirit Award, and the Calgary Citizenship Award.

 Working with Design Basics, the leading home plan service for builders, HBN created the Neighborhood in a Box series of house plans.
-Al is a noted author of numerous books on residential construction, including his most recent book "Building with an Attitude".
+Al is a noted author of numerous books and articles on residential construction, including his most recent book "Building with an Attitude".
 He has served as chairman of the NAHB Custom Builder, Education, and Business Management committees.
 As chairman of the Custom Builder Committee, he helped create the Custom Builder Symposium, and chaired the symposium for its first five years.
-A frequent speaker at national and local seminars and workshops, Al has been consistently rated as one of the country's leading speakers at the NAHB National Convention.
+A frequent speaker at national and local seminars and workshops, Al has been consistently rated as one of the country's leading speakers at the NAHB International Builders Show.
 Al has been actively involved with strategic and operational planning at Trico since 2003, and maintains a significant role in the growth of the company.

 Mr. Ross' affiliations include involvement with the Rosslynn Charitable Foundation, Alberta Law Society, Canadian Bar Association, Canadian Tax Foundation, Canadian Petroleum Tax Society, Society of Trust & Estate Practitioners and the Tuesday Tax Group, while he has also acted as corporate secretary for public companies.
 David is a speaker and contributor to various national and international associations and corporations with respect to tax related matters.